arpitbhardwaj/rbac/README.md

 ACTION TYPE defines the access level(Ex: READ, WRITE, DELETE)

-Access to resources for users are controlled strictly by the role.One user can have multiple roles.
+Access to resources for users is controlled strictly by the role.One user can have multiple roles.
 Given a user, action type and resource system should be able to tell whether user has access or not.

 ###### How to test:

 Run Application.java
+It uses isAuthorized(user,actionType,resource) method of service layer to verify access.